awslabs/aws-config-rdk/docs/commands/export.md

 TF_STATE_BUCKET=my-bucket
 REGION=us-west-2
 # You could run this manually and commit it or include `rdk export` as a step in a CI/CD pipeline.
-rdk export -a --backend-bucket $TF_STATE_BUCKET --provider-region $REGION # Creates a TF manifest for each rule in the directory and adds to terraform_rdk_rules.
+rdk --region $REGION export -a --backend-bucket-name $TF_STATE_BUCKET --add-provider-manifest # Creates a TF manifest for each rule in the directory and adds to terraform_rdk_rules.
 Also adds a backend and provider manifest to terraform_rdk_rules. cd terraform_rdk_rules terraform plan
 ```

 # Arguments

-- The `--format` flag can be used to specify export format, currently it supports only `terraform`.
+- The `--format` flag can be used to specify export format, though currently it supports only (and defaults to) `terraform`.
 - The `--output-version` flag can be used to specify the Terraform major version.
 Currently, only `1.x` is supported.
 - The `--rdklib-layer-arn` flag can be used for attaching Lambda Layer ARN that contains the desired `rdklib` layer.
 Note that Lambda Layers are region-specific.
 - The `--lambda-role-arn` flag can be used for assigning existing iam role to all Lambda functions created for Custom Config Rules.